-The following three restaurant logos accounted for more than 10% of accounts receivable as of September 30, 2022 and June 30, 2022:
+The following restaurant logos accounted for more than 10% of accounts receivable:

-September 30, 2022 June 30, 2022
+As of December 31, 2022 As of June 30, 2022

-Customer A 39% 31%
+Customer A 33 % 31 %

-Customer B 17% 41%
+Customer B 14 % 41 %

-Customer C - % %
+Customer C 1 15 % - %

-Customer D 22% 11%
+Customer D 25 % 11 %

-78% 83%
+87 % 83 %

-\ Customers with a dash accounted for less than 10% of accounts receivable at period end.
+Customers with a dash accounted for less than 10% of accounts receivable at period end.

-The Company is exposed to vendor concentration risk as it supplies tablets from one vendor.
-The Company's operating results could be adversely affected should the vendor increase prices or incur disruptions in its tablet supply.
+The Company is exposed to vendor concentration risk as it supplies tablets from one vendor and currently sources its hardware and software used in the AI Platform from one vendor.
+The Company's operating results could be adversely affected should any of the following occur: the vendor used to supply tablets increases their prices or either vendor incurs disruptions in its supply of goods or services.